openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 12: LED frame – colour when OFF

 This parameter defines the LED colour when the device is OFF.
-Available values: 0 – LED disabled 1 – White 2 – Red 3 – Green 4 – Blue 5 – Yellow 6 – Cyan 7 – Magenta
+<p&gtAvailable values: 0 – LED disabled 1 – White 2 – Red 3 – Green 4 – Blue 5 – Yellow 6 – Cyan 7 – Magenta</p&gt
 The following option values may be configured -:

 | Value  | Description |